-No matter the size of your buisness, you likely spend a large part of your day as manager dealing with employees’ requests for time off.
+No matter the size of your buisness, you likely spend a large part of your day as a manager dealing with more than one employee’s time off request.

 Everyone gets sick, has family obligations and frankly, can benefit from time away from the job.
 In fact, Harvard Business Review found that to be truly engaged at work, our brains need to take a break from the everyday grind in order to gain fresh perspective and energy.

-Instead of seeing a request for time off as a nuisance, consider it an essential and expected part of maintaining a happy and productive workplace.
+Instead of seeing a time off request as a nuisance, consider it an essential and expected part of maintaining a happy and productive workplace.

 Streamlining the time-off request process, using a standard time-off request form and having a clear time-off policy can prevent headaches for both you and employees who need to take time away.